xoBalt/CYBR-4580/milestone-3.md

 ## Outcomes
 At this point we can automatically enumerate all network interfaces on both host machines and initialize a thread for each interface that will listen for incoming connections and send data to outbound connections.
 For demonstration purposes, the client accepts a message as input and splits that string into individual words.
 It then sends each word in its own isolated packet via a random selection of both source and destination addresses associated with the host.
 Once the individual packets reach the destination, they're reassembled and sorted based on the order they were initially arranged.
+In addition, we have added the functionality to send/recieve files of any type.
+Upon reciept, the file will be copied to the host machine with the same name as the sender.
 The following is a full list of the outcomes that have been achieved thus far:

 * Successful data disassembly and reassembly.